OctopusDeploy/blog/blog/2019-11/csrf-deep-dive-pt1/index.md

  - Application Security
 ---

 Cross site request forgery (CSRF) prevention is one of those ‘must haves’ that we all take for granted.
 Popular web frameworks have ready made support for using prevention methods easily.
-As a result, when you’re building a website it can be all feel a little bit like magic though, and I really don’t like that feeling.
-Let's bust that sense of magic and mystery!
+As a result, when I'm building a website it can be all feel a little bit like magic though, and I really don’t like that feeling.
+This series attempts to bust that sense of magic!

 For these reasons I decided to dive head first into the different implementations out there, and line them up to the [OWASP recommendations](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html).
 The [Open Web Application Security Project](https://www.owasp.org/index.php/About_The_Open_Web_Application_Security_Project)  provides our industry with well considered, well researched patterns for defending our applications.

-To share my own journey of (re)discovery, I’ve put together a three part series on CSRF Prevention.
-In this part, I’ll focus on our current suite of options for mitigation.

 ## How CSRF attacks work

 To recap on the attack itself, a cross site request forgery can have catastrophic results for its victims.
-For example, an attacker that can fool a user into unwittingly submit a forged request for a vulnerable banking application, could result in that user unknowingly transferring all of their funds to the attackers own account.
-Depending on how well the application was logging request data, this request would appear to be completely legitimate.
+For example,  a vulnerable banking application, could result in users unknowingly transferring all of their funds to the attackers own account.
+Depending on how well the application was logging request data, this request could appear to be completely legitimate too.

 ![A picture showing a CSRF attack scenario](csrf-attack.png)